Vote for Gendered Intelligence in Lloyds Bank Social Entrepreneur of the Year 2016 Award

 What we offer:

 - A series of youth group sessions for young trans people (aged 8-25) to meet, socialise, receive information and support.

 - One-on-one mentoring for trans students in education

 - Support for families of young trans people online and in person

-- Arts programmes and workshops themed around gender
+- Special projects and workshops themed around gender

 - Training sessions for professionals in organisations, schools and youth services that work with transgender students, clients or staff.